dockersamples/genai-app-demo/README.md

 ## Deployment

 The application is configured for easy deployment using Docker Compose.
-See the `compose.yaml` and `ollama-ci.yaml` files for details.
+See the `compose.yaml` file for details.